NandhiniElancheran/RiseWebAutomation/README.md

     - Maintained device and app configurations in devices.json and config.properties files respectively.<br/>
     - Provides access to produce user defined Test Reports with screenshot for errored test scenarios.<br/>

-    ** Framework is configured in such a way that, Appium server will start programatically when you run the suite using maven command which will even take care of stopping the server after the test completion.
-This avoids the manual intervention during multiple runs.
+    ** Framework is configured in such a way that, Browser executable binary will be picked automatically which supports the system's browser version.
+This is to avoid the manual intervention.

 ## PreRequisite
  - Java 8